-Oregon silverspot butterfly surveys would be conducted annually within Oregon silverspot butterfly habitat at Nestucca Bay NWR and Saddle Mountain SNA using a modified Pollard walk methodology (Pickering et al. 1992, p.
+Oregon silverspot butterfly surveys will be conducted annually within Oregon silverspot butterfly habitat at Nestucca Bay NWR and Saddle Mountain SNA using a modified Pollard walk methodology (Pickering et al. 1992, p.
 7).
 This survey method is currently used at all occupied Oregon silverspot butterfly sites.
-The surveys would be conducted weekly during the butterfly flight period, July through September, on designated survey transects or public trails.
-The surveys produce an index of Oregon silverspot butterfly relative abundance that would be used to assess annual population trends to provide information on reintroduction effectiveness.
-We would prepare annual progress reports.
-Reintroduction efforts would be fully evaluated after 5 years to determine whether to continue or terminate the reintroduction efforts.
+The surveys will be conducted weekly during the butterfly flight period, July through September, on designated survey transects or public trails.
+The surveys produce an index of Oregon silverspot butterfly relative abundance that will be used to assess annual population trends to provide information on reintroduction effectiveness.
+We will prepare annual progress reports.